er-rajeshmlavi/bedrock-chat/README.md

 ### Supported regions

-Please make sure that you deploy Bedrock Chat in a region [where OpenSearch Serverless and Ingestion APIs are available](https://docs.aws.amazon.com/general/latest/gr/opensearch-service.html), if you want to use bots and create knowledge bases (OpenSearch Serverless is the default choice).
+Please make sure that you deploy Selira Chat in a region [where OpenSearch Serverless and Ingestion APIs are available](https://docs.aws.amazon.com/general/latest/gr/opensearch-service.html), if you want to use bots and create knowledge bases (OpenSearch Serverless is the default choice).
 As of August 2025, the following regions are supported: us-east-1, us-east-2, us-west-1, us-west-2, ap-south-1, ap-northeast-1, ap-northeast-2, ap-southeast-1, ap-southeast-2, ca-central-1, eu-central-1, eu-west-1, eu-west-2, eu-south-2, eu-north-1, sa-east-1

 For the **bedrock-region** parameter you need to choose a region [where Bedrock is available](https://docs.aws.amazon.com/general/latest/gr/bedrock.html).